intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

     Fence_scope : {"group", "local",  "tile",  "gpu",  "gpus",  "system", "sysacq"};
     Memory_kind: {"ugm", "ugml", "tgm", "slm"};

-compile_hint passes performance hint to lower-level compiler.
+`compile_hint` passes performance hint to the lower-level compiler.
 The schedule_barrier hint prevents instructions from being reordered by a lower-level compiler.
 For example, a prefetch instruction is location-sensitive, but the lower-level compiler may schedule it to an undesired location.
 ```mlir
 XeGPU.compile_hint {hint=schedule_barrier}
 ```
-nbarrrier, mfence, and compile_hint works on both VC mode and SIMT mode, since they access uniform values.
+The same syntax of nbarrrier, mfence, and compile_hint operations work on VC mode, since they access uniform values.

-## Alternative
+## Alternative design considerations

 The alternative design of tile data type is to reuse the memref data type.
 The memref data type needs to be enhanced to allow attributes.
 So the XeTile's tile data type can be expressed with memref associated with Tile attributes.
 XeTile.wg_map and XeTile.sg_map are examples of these attributes.

-## Questions
+## Notes

-Currently there is no NVVM counterpart.
+Currently, there is no lower-level GPU IR like NVVM available for Intel GPU compiler toolchain.
 XeGPU dialect uses SPIRV Intel extension to access joint-matrix or SPRIV external function to access intel GPU VC intrinsics.
 This may change in the future, so we expect XeGPU lowering may change accordingly.